-Health equity – the practice of removing obstacles to provide a fair chance at healthfulness – is an issue that affects multiple aspects of the human experience, from economic and sociocultural factors to environmental and societal conditions.
-Health equity addresses the disparity between health and healthcare and is viewed as both a process and outcome.
+Equity in healthcare – the practice of removing obstacles to provide a fair chance at healthfulness – is an issue that affects multiple aspects of the human experience, from economic and sociocultural factors to environmental and societal conditions.
+Health equity addresses the disparity between health and healthcare and is viewed as both a process and an outcome.

 For the past two decades, researchers have worked to uncover the definition of health equity and the driving factors behind healthcare disparities.
-The goal is to advance health equity as a building block of a positive health culture.
-The leading public health organizations – including the Centers for Disease Control and Prevention (CDC), the American Public Health Association (APHA), the World Health Organization (WHO) and the Robert Wood Johnson Foundation (RWJF) – are collaborating with nurse leaders to outline the critical steps in creating health equity for big-picture solutions.
+The goal is to advance equity in healthcare as a building block of a The leading public health organizations – including the Centers for Disease Control and Prevention (CDC), the American Public Health Association (APHA), the World Health Organization (WHO) and the Robert Wood Johnson Foundation (RWJF) – are collaborating with nurse leaders to outline the critical steps in creating health equity for big-picture solutions.

 “System-level changes are needed to reduce poverty, eliminate structural racism, improve income equality, increase educational opportunity, and fix the laws and policies that perpetuate structural inequities,” the National Academies of Sciences, Engineering, and Medicine said in its Communities in Action research report.

-A key component of the work is partnerships among healthcare leaders, including nurses who have earned Doctor of Nursing Practice (DNP) degrees.
-By definition, working in nursing management means performing leadership functions.
-DNP-educated registered nurses (RNs) have the expertise and ability to determine the best definition of health equity for positive results.
+A key component of the work is partnerships among healthcare leaders, including nurses who have earned a Doctor of Nursing Practice (DNP) degree.
+By definition, working in nursing management means performing DNP-educated registered nurses (RNs) have the expertise and ability to determine the best definition of health equity for positive results.

 Tips for Evolving Roles and Responsibilities in Health Equity